-5. The Heineken Experience, February 2011.
+5. February 2011.
 Elsewhere you can get a Heineken bottle engraved with your name, if that pulls your chain, while a flying visit to the movie theatre places you literally among the bubbles and part of a bottle of beer.
 There’s also an eye-catching collection of historical promotional posters dating back to the late 1800s.
 And of course they don’t miss a trick in making prints available in the gift shop.
 A fun day out then if you can let yourself enjoy it.
-And let’s be honest, it was always going to be this over the prospect of a Top 5 Banana Bar post from the red light district.
+And let’s be honest, it was always going to be this over the prospect of a My 5: Banana Bar.
 What happens in Amsterdam…

 For more on life in the Dutch capital have a look through my other 5s on Amsterdam.